Error401-Unauthorized/likefordi/README.md

 ## How to use

-There are four blank fields in the config.json:
+There are four blank fields in the [config.json](./config.json):

 1. To start, chose a name for your bot and enter it as the value for "bot-name".
 This value is who FalconNet thinks signed someone's DI.
 I used my name so the FalconNet admins wouldn't flag it as suspicious.
 2. Go to https://dev.groupme.com/ and create an application for your bot.
 Copy your access token into the value for "groupme-api-key".
-3. Make a GET request to 'https://api.groupme.com/v3/groups?token="Your access token goes here"'.
-In the returned info, search for you squads group.
+3. Make a GET request to 'https://api.groupme.com/v3/groups?token=<Your access token goes here>'.
+In the returned info, search for your squads group id.
 Copy the returned group-id into the "group-id" field.
+I recommend the Postman application to help with api calls.
 4. In the "lookup-table-location" field, notice how it references a file called lookup.
-You will need to make a file with everyone's groupme id and sharepoint id separated by a colon.
+You will need to make your own file with everyone's groupme id and sharepoint id separated by a colon.
 For example: 38879355:4014.
 Each pairing should have its own line.
-   1. You can get all the groupme ids by sending a GET request to 'https://api.groupme.com/v3/groups/"Your group-id here"?token="Your access token here"'
+   1. You can get all the groupme ids for your squad by sending a GET request to 'https://api.groupme.com/v3/groups/<Your group-id here>?token=<Your access token here>'
    2. To get all the sharepoint ids, you can ask everyone in squad to send you theirs, or you can send an api request to sharepoint.
-The api request should be to 'https://usafa0.sharepoint.com/sites/LoFiDI/_api/web/lists/GetByTitle('Cadet Roster')/Items?$filter=(pysw eq 'CS"Your squad number here"')' but to make it easy paste that in your browser and sort through the returned xml yourself.
-The ID should be in the <d:Id m:type="Edm.Int32">\</d:Id\> tag.
+The api request should be to 'https://usafa0.sharepoint.com/sites/LoFiDI/_api/web/lists/GetByTitle('Cadet Roster')/Items?$filter=(pysw eq 'CS<Your squad number here>')' but to make it easy paste that in your browser and sort through the returned xml yourself or with a online xml beautifier.
+The ID should be in the <d:Id m:type="Edm.Int32"> tag.
+   3. If you can't find everyone using the last api request, you can also search using their name: https://usafa0.sharepoint.com/sites/LoFiDI/_api/web/lists/GetByTitle('Cadet%20Roster')/Items?$filter=substringof(%27<Name goes here>%27,Title).
+Again, the ID should be in the <d:Id m:type="Edm.Int32">\</d:Id\> tag.
 5. Finally, for the "sharepoint-cookie",  use your browser to go to "https://usafa0.sharepoint.com/sites/LoFiDI/Lists/Cadet%20Roster/NoItems.aspx".
 Go to Inspect Element, the Network tab, and then refresh the page.
 Click on the first item that shows up.
 At the bottom of the Headers tab, there should be a field called cookie.
 Copy the whole value into the "sharepoint-cookie" field.
 Since cookies expire regularly, you will have to do this about one a week.
-6. To make the program live, update the field "simulate" from "1" to "0".
+6. A safeguard is enabled by default.
+To make the program run, update the field "simulate" from 1 to 0.

 The program should now work.
 The default behavior of the program is to only send one group message.
 The field "annoying-level" will change that